Liwa Fatemiyoun: Organization, supplies and equipment

+Recruitment of former Afghan soldiers

-It has also been reported that the group had recruited former and dissented Shia Afghan soldiers from the Afghan National Security Forces such as the Afghan National Army and the Afghan National Police.
+It has also been reported that the group had recruited former and dissented Shia Afghan and Hazara soldiers from the Afghan National Security Forces such as the Afghan National Army and the Afghan National Police.
 After the 2021 Taliban offensive, many former Afghan soldiers fled to Iran, bringing equipment such as Humvees, M548s, and Navistar 7000 series heavy trucks, which were given to the Iranian Army (some of which went to the 55th Airborne Brigade) in exchange for their stay in Iran.
 These troops were likely recruited into the Fatemiyoun Brigade afterwards.
+Former Sunni Afghan soldiers were also employed by the IRGC's paramilitary volunteer militia, the Basij, after receiving special identification cards.

+Recruitment in Afghanistan

-In Afghanistan, pro-Iran affiliates mainly recruit fighters from the Shia Afghan youth in Kabul and from the Shia majority areas of Afghanistan, such as the city Herat.
-Those recruiting for Iran in Dasht-i-Barchi, Kabul, usually work "off-grid" and "under the radar".
+In Afghanistan, pro-Iran affiliates mainly recruit fighters from the Shia Afghan youth in Kabul and from the Shia majority areas of Afghanistan, such as Herat.
+Those recruiting for Iran in Dashte Barchi, Kabul, usually work "off-grid" and "under the radar".
 The recruiters who are recruiting for Iran, after recruiting some recruits, send some of their newly recruited recruits to Iran through travel agencies based in Herat and Kabul.